TulaUnogi/cat-beans-cafe/README.md

 ### Bookings:

 - User can pass their data to create a booking.
-- User can currently only edit one booking due to the bug, that I, unfortunately, couldn't resolve in time (django did not recognise the booking id),
+- User can edit their selected booking.
-- Currently the booking cancellation has not been implemented.
+- Currently the initial version of booking cancellation view has not been fully implemented.
+I decided to implement an automatic delete_booking view, that allows User to quickly remove their booking from the system.

 ### Responsiveness:

 - Website is responsive thanks to Bootstrap and media queries applied.
 - There's a hamburger navbar on small devices.

 ##### [ Back to Top ](#table-of-contents)